El-Sy/one-time-cron-example/README.md

 ### When not to use dynamic crons

 1. If vms have very very small memory space
-2. when one time tasks exceeds more than a threshold of 9000 at any given time
+2. when one time tasks exceeds more than a threshold of 9000 at any given time.
+Given the business metric one can estimate what is the maximum number of task that can be cancelled

 ### To Test